1. Master of Arts in Music Performance Organ

 - Literature repertoire

 - The candidates prepare a programme of approx. 50 minutes duration with works from different epochs / styles that they intend to perform during the exam, including at least one work with a high level of difficulty (e.g. J.S.
 Bach: BWV 542 or 548).
-The jury listens to a selection.
+The jury listens to a selection of these.

 - Improvisation